FiloCara/pyOptris/README.md

 **Warning**: The package is under developement.

-This package provide a pythonic interface to the Evocortex libirimager direct binding.
+This package provides a pythonic interface to the Evocortex libirimager direct binding.

 The project is largely inspired by an old Github project which is no longer available.